How to Keep a Kiddie Pool Clean All Summer Long

 N/A

 The Intex filter pump pictured above has a capacity of 330 GPH, which is suitable for any size pool up to 2,400 gallons.
 So if your pool has a capacity of, say, 1,000 gallons, it'll turn over all the water in roughly 3 hours.
-This particular pump has earned 4.4/5 stars on Amazon, with more than 39,000 ratings, and it comes with everything you need to get it up and running in minutes.
+This particular pump comes with everything you need to get it up and running in minutes.
+It’s earned 4.4/5 stars on Amazon, with more than 39,000 ratings.

 You don't need to run the pump all the time.
 Turn it on for a couple of hours after the kids swim, and then again for a few hours the next morning.
-Pull the hoses out of the water while the kids are swimming — just be sure to completely submerge and fill them with water again before you turn the pump back on.
+Pull the hoses out of the water while the kids are in the pool — just be sure to completely submerge and fill them with water again before you turn the pump back on.

 Here's a quick video demonstrating how easy it is to run a filter pump that's not built in to the pool: